Gala Casino Review

 Gala is a name well known to pretty much everyone born before 2005 as a high street bingo brand.
 Their bingo hall days might be behind them but the brand itself is still going strong online, with their famous bingo offering still chugging along plus a popular online casino that has been keeping customers happy since 2011.

-The casino is incredibly easy to get to grips with and has a product range that is all about quality over quantity.
+The casino is incredibly easy to get to grips with and has a product range that is all about quality over quantity, not that quantity is an issue either.
 We are still talking about hundreds upon hundreds of games here, and from multiple industry leading providers too, but Gala only want the crème of the crop.

 Banking and support may be less sexy topics to discuss, but Gala understand their importance in keeping customers coming back time and time again, which is why 24 hour support and 2 hour withdrawal processing times are in effect.
 The numerous promotions and the reward points scheme are two other reasons to give this great online casino some serious consideration.